Zweikanalton

-Zweikanalton ("two-channel sound") or A2 Stereo, is an analog television sound transmission system used in Germany, Austria, Australia, Switzerland, Netherlands and some other countries that use or used PAL-B or PAL-G. TV3 Malaysia formerly used Zweikanalton on its UHF analogue transmission frequency (Channel 29), while NICAM was instead used on its VHF analogue transmission frequency (Channel 12).
-South Korea also formerly utilised a modified version of Zweikanalton for its NTSC analogue television system until 31 December 2012.
-It relies on two separate FM carriers.
+Zweikanalton ("two-channel sound"), or A2 Stereo, is an analog television stereo sound and bilingual audio transmission system used in Germany, Austria, Australia, Switzerland, Netherlands, Croatia, Serbia, Poland and some other countries that use or used CCIR systems.
+South Korea utilized a modified version of Zweikanalton for the NTSC analog television standard.

+Zweikanalton relies on two separate FM carriers.

 This offers a relatively high separation between the channels (compared to a subcarrier-based multiplexing system) and can thus be used for bilingual broadcasts as well as stereo.
 Unlike the competing NICAM standard, Zweikanalton is an analog system.